arerimr/apicker/README.md

 ## About
-APIcker makes it simple to find most API's available based on their category by either searching it, selecting from an alphabetical list, or selecting from a slide show of suggestiongs.
+APIcker makes it simple to find most API's available based on their category by either searching it, selecting from an alphabetical list, or selecting from a slide show of suggestions.

 <br>